opsnoopop/api_node_express/README.md

-# Node.js API with MySQL
+# Node.js Express API with MySQL

-A simple Node.js API application using Express and MySQL, containerized with Docker.
+A simple Node.js Express API application using Express and MySQL, containerized with Docker.

 ## Technology Stack